dtonhofer/prolog_code/unpacked/onepointfour_semver/README.md

 The `.plt` file includes unit tests for semver string disassembly based on PCRE (Perl Compatible Regular Expressions) as provided by [`library(pcre)`](https://eu.swi-prolog.org/pldoc/doc_for?object=section(%27packages/pcre.html%27))).
-These tests not essential and can be commented out if one does not want to bother with PCRE.
+These tests are not essential and can be commented out if one does not want to bother with PCRE.

 ## Synopsis